Non-pluripolar products on vector bundles and Chern--Weil formulae: Introduction

 We will prove that the Segre classes behave like the usual Segre classes in \cref{sec:SegChern}.
 By iteration, we can make sense of expressions like

 where $P$ is a polynomial and the $\hat{E}_j$'s are Griffiths positive Hermitian vector bundles on $X$.
 Due to the non-linearity of the relative non-pluripolar product, we need a technical assumption that $T$ does not have mass on the polar loci of any $\hat{E}_j$.
-We express this as $T$ is \emph{transversal} to the $\hat{E}_j$'s.
+We express this condition as $T$ is \emph{transversal} to the $\hat{E}_j$'s.

-In particular, this allows us to make sense of the Chern classes $c_i(\hat{E})\cap T$ as long as $T$ is transversal to $\hat{E}$.
+In particular, this construction allows us to make sense of the Chern classes $c_i(\hat{E})\cap T$ as long as $T$ is transversal to $\hat{E}$.
 Observe that we do not have splitting principles in the current setting, so the vanishing of higher Chern classes is not clear.
-In fact, we only managed to prove it in the following special (but important) case: \begin{theorem}[{=\cref{cor:vanishingChern}}]Let $T\in \widehat{Z}_a(X)$, $\hat{E}$ be a Griffiths positive Hermitian vector bundles on $X$ having small unbounded locus.
+In fact, we only managed to prove it in the following special but important case of small unbounded locus: \begin{theorem}[{\cref{cor:vanishingChern}}]Let $T\in \widehat{Z}_a(X)$, $\hat{E}$ be a Griffiths positive Hermitian vector bundles on $X$ having small unbounded locus.
 Assume that $T$ is transversal to $\hat{E}$.
 Then for any $i>\rank E$, $c_i(\hat{E})\cap T=0$. \end{theorem} We point out that the corresponding result is not known in the theory of Chern currents of \cite{LRSW18}.

 See \cref{def:small} for the definition of small unbounded locus.
-This assumption is not too restrictive for the applications to mixed Shimura varieties, as the natural singularities on mixed Shimura varieties always have small unbounded loci.
+This assumption is not too restrictive for most applications.
+A common place where singular metrics arise is on the compactifications of moduli spaces.
+In many cases, the singularities of the metric only occur at the boundary of the moduli space, hence naturally having small unbounded locus.

 Let us mention that there are (at least) two other methods to make sense of the Chern currents of singular Hermitian vector bundles.
 Namely, \cite{LRSW18} and \cite{LRRS18}.
 The former only works for analytic singularities and suffers from the drawback that Segre classes do not commute with each other; the latter puts a strong restriction on the dimension of polar loci.
 In our non-pluripolar theory, the characteristic classes are defined for all Griffiths positive singularities and behave in the way that experts in the classical intersection theory would expect.